sanapallimanikanta/VSDBabySoC-Project_week-2/README.md

   * `count` starts at 0 and **keeps increasing
 <img width="1223" height="687" alt="Image" src="https://github.com/user-attachments/assets/2036c30e-1d20-4298-946d-1209c61549f3" />

+## Waveform Explanation

+**1.Clock (clk)**

+   The top signal is the clock.

+   It alternates high and low every 5 ns (generates a square wave).

+   All counting is synchronized with the rising edge of the clock.

+**2.Reset (reset)**

+   The bottom signal is reset.

+   It starts high at the beginning, then goes low after ~10 ns.

+   While reset is high, the counter is forced to 0.

+   When reset goes low, the counter starts incrementing.

+**3.Count (count[3:0])**

+The middle signal is the 4-bit counter output.

+   Initially at 0 because of reset.

+   After reset goes low, it increments by 1 on every rising edge of clk.

+   The values are shown in hexadecimal (0 → A in the screenshot).

 ## 🎯 6.
 What you learned